Updated: May 15, 2023 |

 Vena could be a tenable option for those teams that are already Excel-savvy and who need a step up from pure Excel or want to integrate with their existing Microsoft platform tools.

-For an organization with a cross-section of users, Vena could be too technical.
+Vena could be too technical for an organization with a cross-section of users.
 Fast-growing companies should be aware that as they grow, they may experience declining performance as they add complexity.

 We know you love your spreadsheets.
 We do too.
 After all, 92% of FP&A professionals use spreadsheets every month.